 What's the Jail Sentence for Vehicular Assault in Colorado?

 When a driver seriously injures someone in Broomfield as a result of reckless driving, a class 5 felony applies.
 Conviction can lead to:

 - 1 – 3 years in the Colorado Department of Corrections,

 However, when the driver is driving under the influence and causes serious injury, a class 4 felony can result.
 Penalties can include:

 - 2 – 6 years in prison,

 There are defenses to vehicular assault that a skilled criminal defense attorney can discuss with you.
 Perhaps you weren't driving recklessly or under the influence or maybe witness accounts aren't consistent.
 While police and district attorneys want someone held accountable when car accident injury occurs, that doesn't mean it has to be you.

 Contact our office today for a free initial consultation.
 We will carefully analyze your vehicular assault case, as well as recommend next steps.
 We offer same-day jail visits, reasonable fees, and flexible payments plans for those facing criminal accusations throughout Colorado.

 So, if you or someone you know is facing vehicular assault charges in Colorado, be smart.
-Contact the experienced defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the experienced defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Instawalli